PhamQuocThai1303/Social-App/README.md

 4. **Messaging**
 - Message Management: Users can send, receive, and delete messages.
 - Real-time Chat: Chat with other users in real-time using a socket connection.

+5. **User Roles and Permissions**
+- Admin and User Roles: Users are assigned roles, such as admin or user, each with specific permissions.
+- Role-Based Access Control: Admins have additional privileges for managing users

+6. **Reponsive**
+- Only have reponsive in smartphone and PC/laptop screen

 # Installation
 1. Clone the repository: